-ENTRY POINT IN THE NAP PROCESS Reviewing and appraising adaptation options (B3) Gender-responsive principle Consider gender equality in prioritization of adaptation actions Why is this important?
+Reviewing and appraising adaptation options (B3)

+Consider gender equality in prioritization of adaptation actions

 Once adaptation options have been identified, there is usually a process of prioritization required to determine which actions most urgently require resources for implementation.
 This represents a key opportunity to analyze the gender considerations associated with the different options.
 This prioritization process may occur at the national level, within sectors, in different regions or at the local level.
 In any of these cases, considering gender during the prioritization process will help to ensure that the prioritized actions address the differing needs of women, men and people of other gender identities and that the implementation of priority actions will yield equitable benefits.
-What does it look like in practice?

 Gender-responsive prioritization of adaptation options concerns both the process and the criteria used.
-This may involve: Application of participatory and inclusive approaches to prioritize adaptation actions for implementation (for example, by holding stakeholder workshops for different groups and/or in different parts of the country).
-Facilitating separate prioritization processes for people of different genders and social groups (for example, through parallel discussions during stakeholder workshops).
-Ensuring transparency in the prioritization process by documenting how priorities were identified and who participated in the process.
-Engaging women and men, including representatives of marginalized groups, in the development of criteria for prioritization at different levels.
-Use of "contribution to gender equality" as a criterion for prioritization, linking to the results of the gender analysis and assessing the extent to which adaptation options address identified inequalities. 🗲 Key Tool #3: Multi-Criteria Analysis Multi-criteria analysis is a tool that is frequently used to prioritize adaptation actions; it provides flexibility to include criteria related to gender equality.
-Key Tool #2: Gender-Responsive Facilitation Gender-responsive facilitation is important for participatory prioritization processes, to ensure that diverse views are captured and that different groups have equitable influence in decision making.
+This may involve:

+- Application of participatory and inclusive approaches to prioritize adaptation actions for implementation (for example, by holding stakeholder workshops for different groups and/or in different parts of the country). - Facilitating separate prioritization processes for people of different genders and social groups (for example, through parallel discussions during stakeholder workshops). - Ensuring transparency in the prioritization process by documenting how priorities were identified and who participated in the process. - Engaging women and men, including representatives of marginalized groups, in the development of criteria for prioritization at different levels. - Use of "contribution to gender equality" as a criterion for prioritization, linking to the results of the gender analysis and assessing the extent to which adaptation options address identified inequalities.

+Key Tool #3: Multi-Criteria Analysis

+Multi-criteria analysis is a tool that is frequently used to prioritize adaptation actions; it provides flexibility to include criteria related to gender equality.

+Gender-responsive facilitation is important for participatory prioritization processes, to ensure that diverse views are captured and that different groups have equitable influence in decision making.

-Featured resourceGuidance for a Gender-Responsive Technology Needs AssessmentThis guidance, developed by the UNEP-DTU Partnership (De Groot, 2018), aims to guide countries in undertaking a gender-responsive technology needs assessment for climate change (TT:Clear, n.d).
+Guidance for a Gender-Responsive Technology Needs Assessment

+This guidance, developed by the UNEP-DTU Partnership (De Groot, 2018), aims to guide countries in undertaking a gender-responsive technology needs assessment for climate change (TT:Clear, n.d).
 The document includes advice on assessing technologies for adaptation in a gender-responsive manner, including by incorporating gender-related criteria in multi-criteria analyses.